nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 One can now leverage any Elastiscearch aggregate thanks to a new "generic" aggregate type.

-These can be used as aggregates in elasticsearch pageprovider contributions by specifying the relevant `type=` parameter, for example:
+These can be used as aggregates in Elasticsearch pageprovider contributions by specifying the relevant `type=` parameter, for example:

 ```
 <aggregate id="cardinality_title" parameter="dc:title" type="cardinality">